Ocassionally Secure: A Comparative Analysis of Code Generation Assistants: Background and Related Work

 \subsection{Exploration of Code Security}

-In an effort for evaluating the security of crowd-sourced code examples, Verdi et al. \cite{verdi2021empirical} examined the security vulnerabilities present in C++ code snippets shared on Stack Overflow.
-Following Common Weakness Enumeration (CWE) guidelines, the manual assessment of 72,483 code snippets reveals 69 instances of vulnerabilities across 29 types.
-Notably, a significant number of these vulnerable snippets remain uncorrected on Stack Overflow, and they have been reused in 2859 GitHub projects.
-To mitigate these security concerns, the authors developed a browser extension that empowers Stack Overflow users to check for vulnerabilities in their code snippets before uploading them to the platform, contributing a practical solution to enhance the security of shared code snippets.
-Fischer et al. \cite{7958574} conducted an analysis involving Android security-related code snippets sourced from Stack Overflow.
-They manually labeled a subset of the data as either "secure" or "insecure," enabling the training of a classifier for efficient classification of code snippet security.
-Subsequently, they explored code clones of these snippets within 1.3 million Android applications.
-Their findings revealed that 15.4\% of the Android applications incorporated Stack Overflow source code.
-Within the scrutinized source code, a staggering 97.9\% contained at least one insecure code block.
+Verdi et al. \cite{verdi2021empirical} conducted a study to evaluate the security vulnerabilities in C++ code snippets shared on Stack Overflow.
+Using Common Weakness Enumeration (CWE) guidelines, they manually analyzed 72,483 snippets and found 69 vulnerabilities across 29 types, many of which remain uncorrected on the platform and have been reused in 2,859 GitHub projects.
+To address this issue, the authors developed a browser extension that allows Stack Overflow users to check for vulnerabilities before posting code snippets, offering a practical tool to improve security within community-shared code.

-Previous research has also focused on evaluating the security of code examples on Github.
-Rahman et al. \cite{10.1109/ICSE.2019.00033} conducted an analysis of Infrastructure as Code (IaC) scripts and identified seven types of security smells indicative of security weaknesses.
-Their findings revealed a total of 21,201 occurrences of security smells, encompassing 1326 instances of hard-coded passwords.
-In a complementary study, Zahedi et al. \cite{inproceedings} investigated issue topics within GitHub repositories, discovering that only 3\% of these issues were related to security, with the majority being cryptography-related.
-Pletea et al. \cite{inproceedings2} delved into security-related discussions on GitHub, noting that they constitute around 10\% of all discussions on the platform and often elicit negative emotions.
+Further, research on GitHub has examined the security of Infrastructure as Code (IaC) scripts.
+Rahman et al. \cite{10.1109/ICSE.2019.00033} identified seven categories of "security smells" in these scripts, documenting 21,201 instances, including 1,326 instances of hard-coded passwords.
+Zahedi et al. \cite{inproceedings} analyzed security-related issue topics on GitHub, discovering that only 3\% were security-focused, primarily involving cryptography.
+Similarly, Pletea et al. \cite{inproceedings2} found that security discussions account for around 10\% of GitHub discussions, often triggering negative emotional responses.